KarinaJin/poxvirus_BioE131_finalproj/README.md

 ```
 nano config.json
 ```
-After this command line opens a text editor, add the following to the file:
-Copy paste the following after the default session json object.
+After this command line opens a text editor, add the following to the file after the default session json object:

 ```
 "plugins": [